Symmetry-based computational search for novel binary and ternary 2D materials: Abstract

 \section{Abstract}

-We present a symmetry-based exhaustive approach to explore the structural and compositional richness of two-dimensional materials.
-We use a ``combinatorial engine'' that constructs potential compounds by occupying all possible Wyckoff positions for a certain space group with combinations of chemical elements.
+We present a symmetry-based {systematic} approach to explore the structural and compositional richness of two-dimensional materials.
+We use a ``combinatorial engine'' that constructs {candidate} compounds by occupying all possible Wyckoff positions for a certain space group with combinations of chemical elements.
 These combinations are restricted by imposing charge neutrality and the Pauling test for electronegativities.
 The structures are then pre-optimized with a specially crafted universal neural-network force-field, before a final step of geometry optimization using density-functional theory is performed.
 In this way we unveil an unprecedented variety of two-dimensional materials, covering the whole periodic table in more than 30 different stoichiometries of form A$_n$B$_m$ or A$_n$B$_m$C$_k$.
-Among the found structures we find examples that can be built by decorating nearly all Platonic and Archimedean tesselations as well as their dual Laves or Catalan tilings.
+Among the discovered structures, we find examples that can be built by decorating nearly all Platonic and Archimedean tesselations as well as their dual Laves or Catalan tilings.
 We also obtain a rich, and unexpected, polymorphism for some specific compounds.
-We further accelerate the exploration of the chemical space of two-dimensional materials by employing machine-learning-accelerated prototype search, based on the structural types discovered in the exhaustive search.
-In total, we obtain around 6500 compounds, not present in previous available databases of 2D materials, with an energy of less than 250~meV/atom above the convex hull of thermodynamic stability.
+We further accelerate the exploration of the chemical space of two-dimensional materials by employing machine-learning-accelerated prototype search, based on the structural types discovered in the {systematic} search.
+In total, we obtain around 6500 compounds, not present in previous available databases of 2D materials, with {a distance to the convex hull} of thermodynamic stability {smaller than 250~meV/atom}.